BlueSideStrongSide/spotify_listening/Readme.md

     pprint.pprint(playing, compact=True)
 ```

-Would return a dict object similar to what is shown below
+Would return a dict object similar to what is shown below.

 ```commandline
 {'acousticness': 0.011,